ckakiti/Novelty_analysis_KA/Docs/Training_a_new_network.md

 TF_CUDNN_USE_AUTOTUNE=0 CUDA_VISIBLE_DEVICES=0 python3 ../../../train.py
 ```
 ## 7. Evaluate your network:
-Not strictly necessary, but if you'd like to evaluate the performance of your newly trained network, do the following:
+If you'd like to evaluate the performance of your newly trained network, do the following:
  - edit `myconfig.py` to match the network that you want to evaluate
  - run this code:
 ```